hwang620/hwang620.github.io/_includes/publications_v2.md

-{% for link in site.data.publications_conference.main %}
+{% for link in site.data.publications_selected.main %}

 <li>